Kazuya Kamenashi: Acting career

+Music

+As a Junior, Kamenashi was a back dancer for senior performers such as KinKi Kids, V6, Tackey & Tsubasa and Arashi, appearing both in music shows as well as concerts.

+While on KAT-TUN, Kamenashi debuted as a solo artist with his single "Rain" in 2019.
+Seven years later, as an independent artist, Kamenashi releases his first solo album, "Wave", on July 8, 2026.

 Other endeavors

 Modeling and fashion

 Kamenashi walked the runway in 2008 for Hermès' men's autumn/winter 2008 collection in Tokyo.
 In 2010, Kamenashi won the annual Best Jeanist award with more than 29,000 votes in the men's category, almost triple that of the second runner-up, Masaki Aiba.
 This is his fifth consecutive win and is thus promoted into the hall of fame, making him Eternal Best Jeanist and ineligible for future runs.

 Baseball

 Kamenashi threw the first pitch at the Pacific League opening ceremony for the 2009 baseball season at a match in Chiba City featuring the Chiba Lotte Marines against the Fukuoka SoftBank Hawks on July 19, 2009.

 Kamenashi participated in the Central League's Yomiuri Giants 23rd FanFiesta 2009 on November 23, 2009, and led his team to victory.
 He participated during the 1st inning as shortstop and for the 2nd and 3rd innings as pitcher.
 He belonged to the Black Rose Variety Team led by SMAP's Nakai Masahiro against the Giants Select Members Team.

 In 2012, he was given the opportunity to do live coverage of Major League Baseball between Oakland Athletics and Yomiuri Giants.
 He also threw the ceremonial pitch against Jemile Weeks.

 Kamenashi is a commentator and host on the sports shows Going!
 Sports&News and Dramatic Game.